drycc/workflow/src/quickstart/provider/azure-acs/dns.md

 ## Prepare the Hostname

-Now that an ip address has been attached to the load balancer use the `nip.io` DNS service to route arbitrary hostnames to the Deis Workflow edge router.
+Now that an ip address has been attached to the load balancer use the `nip.io` DNS service to route arbitrary hostnames to the Drycc Workflow edge router.
 Usage of `nip.io` is not recommended for long-term use and is intended here as a short cut to prevent fiddling with DNS.